 - 3 large carrots, cut into 1/2-inch slices

 - 3 celery ribs, cut into 1/2-inch slices

 - 1/4 cup reduced-sodium soy sauce

 - 1 teaspoon dried thyme

 - Hot cooked rice or mashed potatoes, optional

 - In a Dutch oven, heat oil over medium-high heat.
-Add sugar; cook and stir for 1 minute or until lightly browned.
+Add sugar; cook and stir until lightly browned, 1 minute.
 Add beef and brown on all sides.

 - Stir in the vegetables, broth, barbecue sauce, soy sauce, steak sauce and seasonings.
 Bring to a boil.
-Reduce heat; cover and simmer for 1 to 1-1/4 hours or until meat and vegetables are tender.
+Reduce heat; cover and simmer until meat and vegetables are tender, 1 to 1-1/4 hours.

 - Combine cornstarch and water until smooth; stir into stew.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with rice or potatoes if desired.
-Yield: 5 servings.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+If desired, serve with rice or potatoes.